 There are many other inquires that would need to be made in the interest of protecting the right of the Sofala family, to wit: was there a Pre-Ride Release and Waiver signed before the tour, if so, and under the circumstances is the Release & Waiver valid and enforceable, will the vessel (airboat) owner be able to limit its liability, and more.

 If you our a loved one has been injured or worse as a result of a boating, PWC or airboat collision in the State of Florida, the Maritime Personal Injury attorneys at Brais Law Firm stand ready to help.
 At the Brais Law Firm, our attorneys have decades of experience, strong peer review credentials and results that demonstrate our level of commitment on behalf of our clients.
-This information can be found on the Firm’s website.
 The Firm’s credentials, include an “AV” Preeminent Rating from Martindale-Hubbell and Board Certification in maritime law.
 Call us at 800-499-0551 or click Contact Us and complete a confidential and free online consultation form.